8 Password Storage Best Practices

 5. Make unique and secure passwords.

 Making strong passwords as random and unexpected as possible makes them less vulnerable to hackers and data breaches.
 A few extra characters can add years to the expected time to crack the encryption.
-Using a reliable password storage generator is the best approach to strengthen and randomize new passwords.
+Using a reliable password generator is the best approach to strengthen and randomize new passwords.

 6. Use encryption for password storage